Can Dogs Eat Squash?

 Q. Can dogs eat squash seeds?

-A. No, feeding your dog squash seeds is not at all suggested for the canine.
-However, the seeds are small in size and will not be able to cause any health hazards to the canine if consumed in a small amount.
+A. No, feeding your dog squash seeds is not suggested for the canine.
+However, the seeds are small in size and cannot cause any health hazards to the canine if consumed in a small amount.

-But still, for the safety of the pup, it is better to remove the seeds of this fiber-rich vegetable before feeding it to the canine.
+However, for the pup’s safety, removing the seeds of this fiber-rich vegetable before feeding it to the canine is better.

 Q. Can dogs eat raw squash?